geosolutions-it/MapStore2/docs/developer-guide/expressions.md

 ## State Access and `monitorState`

 The `state('name')` function allows you to access a "slice" of the Redux store.
 However, for performance and security reasons, only specific parts of the state are exposed.
-These are defined in the `monitorState` section of your `localConfig.json`.

 ### Default Monitored States

-The following aliases are usually available out-of-the-box in the standard version of MapStore:
+The following aliases are available out-of-the-box in the standard version of MapStore:

 | Alias | Path in Redux Store | Purpose |
 | --- | --- | --- |